Anja Hazekamp: European Parliament

 Hazekamp led the Party for the Animals list for the European Parliament elections of 2014, the party obtained one seat and Hazekamp was thus elected.
 The party received 4.2% of the votes thereby gaining the first seat in the European Parliament for the Party for the Animals in history.
 In the European Parliament elections of 2009 the party failed to gain a seat with 3.5% of the votes.
 During the run-up to the elections Hazekamp had stated that endless economic growth is impossible on a finite planet, and that it therefore should no longer be policy of the European Union.
 Hazekamp was reelected in the European Parliament elections of 2019.

 In the European Parliament Hazekamp is member of the Committee on Agriculture and Rural Development and member of the Delegation for relations with Japan.
 She stated that on the Committee on Agriculture and Rural Development she wishes to further interest of animals, the environment and nature.
+During the campaign for the 2024 European Parliament election, newspaper Trouw noted the party's platform had become less Eurosceptic, seeing European cooperation as an important instrument to improve animal welfare.
+She was re-elected, as the Party for the Animals retained its seat, and she joined the bureau of The Left.